 Similarly, the role of the judge in shaping and interpreting public policy in Japan is quite substantial.
-The submission for enforcement has to apply to the District Court and the party can submit an appeal to the High Court.
+The submission for enforcement has to apply to the District Court and the party can submit an appeal to the High Court24.

 In Singapore, under the International Arbitration Act (IAA) of 1994, section 6, gives the court the power to enforce an arbitration agreement.
-Section 11 of the IAA states, "any dispute which the parties have agreed to submit to arbitration under an arbitration agreement may be determined by court unless the arbitration agreement is contrary to public policy.
+Section 11 of the IAA states, "any dispute which the parties have agreed to submit to arbitration under an arbitration agreement may be determined by court unless the arbitration agreement is contrary to public policy25.
 A court in Singapore so requested may refuse enforcement of a foreign award if the person against whom enforcement is sought proves to the satisfaction of the court that:

-- (a) a party to the arbitration agreement in pursuance of which the award was made was, under the law applicable to him, under some incapacity at the time when the agreement was made; - (b) the arbitration agreement is not valid under the law to which the parties have subjected it or, in the absence of any indication in that respect, under the law of the country where the award was made; - (c) he was not given proper notice of the appointment of the arbitrator or of the arbitration proceedings or was otherwise unable to present his case in the arbitration proceedings;
+- (a) a party to the arbitration agreement in pursuance of which the award was made was, under the law applicable to him, under some incapacity at the time when the agreement was made; - (b) the arbitration agreement is not valid under the law to which the parties have subjected it or, in the absence of any indication in that respect, under the law of the country where the award was made: - (c) he was not given proper notice of the appointment of the arbitrator or of the arbitration proceedings or was otherwise unable to present his case in the arbitration proceedings; - (d) subject to subsection (3), the award deals with a difference not contemplated by, or not falling within the terms of, the submission to arbitration or contains a decision on the matter beyond the scope of the submission to arbitration;

-$^{^{24}}$ John Shijian Mo, Arbitration Law in China, Hong Kong, Sweet & Maxwell Asia, (2001): 428-429.
+23 John Shijian Mo, Arbitration Law in China, Hong Kong, Sweet & Maxwell Asia.(2001): 428-429.

-25 Michael Peter Waxman, "Enforcing American Private Anti Trust Decision in Japan: is Comity Real?", De Paul Law Review 44 (1995): 1131.
+24 Michael Peter Waxman, "Enforcing American Private Anti Trust Decision in Japan: is Comity Real?", De Paul Law Review 44 (1995): 1131.

-26 "Arbitration in Singapore: The Establishment of A Legal Framework to Support International Arbitration", World Arbitration & Mediation Report 10 (1999).
+25 "Arbitration in Singapore: The Establishment of A Legal Framework to Support International Arbitration", World Arbitration & Mediation Report 10 (1999).

-- (d) subject to subsection (3), the award deals with a difference not contemplated by, or not falling within the terms of, the submission to arbitration or contains a decision on the matter beyond the scope of the submission to arbitration; - (e) the composition of the arbitral authority or the arbitral procedure was not in accordance with the agreement of the parties or, failing such agreement, was not in accordance with the law of the country where the arbitration took place; or - (f) the award has not yet become binding on the parties to the arbitral award or has been set aside or suspended by a competent authority of the country in which, or under the law of which, the award was made.
-27
+- (e) the composition of the arbitral authority or the arbitral procedure was not in accordance with the agreement of the parties or, failing such agreement, was not in accordance with the law of the country where the arbitration took place; or - (f) the award has not yet become binding on the parties to the arbitral award or has been set aside or suspended by a competent authority of the country in which, or under the law of which, the award was made26.